Cycling over 200 miles, across 3 counties in 3 days

 - Cycling specific snacks.
 If you have a favourite snack; dried fruits, nuts, flapjacks, energy bars/gels etc then we recommend you bring a small supply.
 Adventure Cafe will provide a range of carbohydrate dense snacks; bananas, cereal bars, crisps, salted biscuits etc.

-- Mobile phone (in plastic bag) - Fully charged, with cycle leaders’ numbers saved; these numbers will be available six weeks prior to the event when full joining instructions are issued.
+- Mobile phone (in plastic bag).
+Fully charged, with cycle leaders’ numbers saved; these numbers will be available 6 weeks prior to the event when full joining instructions are issued.

 - Bike pump, multi-tool, and tyre levers

 - Sunscreen, after-sun cream, insect repellent.
-There's nothing worse than getting sun burnt on day one.
+There's nothing worse than getting sun burnt on day 1.

 - Camera.
 Not to be used when cycling.